 To effect the super split, you will need:

 - Confirmation from the trustee of the super fund that they approve of the proposed split from the member to the non-member; AND

 - A valid binding financial agreement pursuant to the Family Law Act.
 There is a specific process to preparing and executing this document and both you and your partner must have your own lawyer; OR

 - A court order, made by consent (i.e. agreement between the parties, which is then approved by the court); OR

 Superannuation splitting can vary and is complex.
-We encourage you to seek family law advice about your options that is specific to your individual circumstances.
+We encourage you to contact us to discuss your options that is specific to your individual circumstances.

-We also encourage you to seek advice from a financial planner, who can help understand and plan for any possible impacts on your long-terms finances or capital gains tax implications.
+We also encourage you to seek advice from a financial planner.
+They can help understand and plan for any possible impacts on your long-terms finances or capital gains tax implications.